Ashton-under-Lyne (UK Parliament constituency): Current

+The constituency gained the Audenshaw and Dukinfield wards from the abolished constituency of Denton and Reddish, and lost the two Failsworth wards to Manchester Central.

 Members of Parliament

 In the 1886 election, voting resulted in a tie between incumbent John Edmund Wentworth Addison and the Liberal candidate.
-Under the legislation of the time, the presiding officer had a casting vote, and Addison was reelected.
+Under the legislation of the time, the Returning officer had a casting vote, and Addison was reelected.

 In the by-election of 29 October 1928, the turnout was 89.1%, a record for Great Britain.
 The mayor arranged for the result to be signalled by coloured rockets.